Estimated read time: 9 minutes

 First, it’s good to understand the setup of the virtual conference.
 Here are the different types I’ve seen.

 The split-screen model is where the PowerPoint and the speaker get about an equal amount of real estate on the screen.
 Here’s an example of how that might look:

 This is a good setup in my opinion as it shows everything on screen the whole time that is relevant to the presentation.
 Of course, it also assume that the presentation needs a PowerPoint for the duration.

 Presenter smaller, deck larger

 There are a number of versions of this.
 Zoom does this well, that when you share your screen it makes the presenter smaller.
 But when nothing is being shared the presenter is full screen.
 Here’s one example from the virtual Content Tech Summit in 2020.

-I’ve seen version of this from other platforms, where the presenter is shown in a little bity window and the PowerPoint takes up the majority of the screen.
-Why even show the presenter in that case is beyond me?
+I’ve seen versions of this from other platforms, where the presenter is shown in a little bitty window and the PowerPoint takes up the majority of the screen.
+Why even show the presenter, in that case, is beyond me?
 You can’t even see them.

-I also love that the software the Content Marketing Institutes uses has those chapter links.
+I also love that the software the Content Marketing Institute uses has those chapter links.
 Easy to skip ahead and back.
 Again, that’s good to know how to trigger those as a presenter.
 For example, in my presentation, I didn’t really think about that and didn’t have very good chapter breaks.
-They looked like this unfortunately:
+They looked like this, unfortunately: